Excluding a line from positroids: Future Work

 \begin{problem} Does the bound of Theorem \ref{thm: main} hold for transversal matroids or gammoids? \end{problem}

+Problem \ref{prob: extremal function for gammoids} seems approachable since, as we showed in \Cref{subsec:minor-close-transversal}, all of the matroids of Figures \ref{fig: rank-3 excluded minors} and \ref{fig: rank-4 excluded minor} are not transversal.
 The bound of Theorem \ref{thm: main} would be best-possible because one can show via \cite[page 264, Exercise 10]{Oxley-2011} that some (but not all) of the matroids in $\cM_{r,\ell}$ are transversal.
-Problem \ref{prob: extremal function for gammoids} seems approachable for transversal matroids, because it is straightforward to show that all of the matroids of Figures \ref{fig: rank-3 excluded minors} and \ref{fig: rank-4 excluded minor} are not transversal.
 However, the class of transversal matroids is not closed under contraction, and we do make use of contraction several times in the proof of Theorem \ref{thm: main}.
 Because gammoids are minors of transversal matroids, it is then natural to consider Problem \ref{prob: extremal function for gammoids} for gammoids.
-The difficulty here is that one can show via \cite[Theorem 2.4]{Mason-1972} that all of the matroids of Figures \ref{fig: rank-3 excluded minors} and \ref{fig: rank-4 excluded minor} are strict gammoids, except for $M(K_4)$ and the matroid in the middle row on the right (which is known as $P_7$ in \cite{Oxley-2011}).
-So while Problem \ref{prob: extremal function for gammoids} is interesting, it will require new ideas to solve.
+The difficulty here is that while $M(K_4)$ and $M_6$ are not gammoids \cite[page 644]{Oxley-2011}, one can show via Theorem \ref{thm: Mason result} that all of the other matroids of Figures \ref{fig: rank-3 excluded minors} and \ref{fig: rank-4 excluded minor} are strict gammoids.